codeccoop/colmado/README.md

 ## Code structure

-You can use colmado on your own way, but for terms of scalability and modularity, we propose the following directory structure.
+You can use colmado in your own way –all together in a flat file or scattered throughout your components–, but to ensure scalability and modularity, we propose the following directory structure.

 ```bash
 ├── index.js # Your app root